On Episodes, Prototypical Networks, and Few-shot Learning: Comparing to other PN implementations

-During the experimental design, we wanted to ensure a fair comparison between the NCA and PNs.
+\mypar{Choice of hyperparameters.} During the experimental design, we wanted to ensure a fair comparison between the NCA, \pn, and \mn.
 As a testimony of this effort, we obtained very competitive results for PNs (see for example the comparison to recent papers where architectures of similar capacity were used~\citep{wang2019simpleshot,chen2019closer}).
-In particular: \begin{tight_it} \item We always use the normalisation strategy of~\citet{wang2019simpleshot}, as it is beneficial also for PNs. \item Unless expressly specified, we always used PNs’ 5-shot model, which in our implementation outperforms the 1-shot model (for both 1-shot and 5-shot evaluation).
-Instead, \citep{snell2017prototypical} train and tests with the same number of shots. \item Apart from the episodes hyperparameters of PNs, which we did search and optimise over to create the plots of Fig.~\ref{fig:plots-batch}, the only other hyperparameters of PNs are those related to the training schedule, which are the same as the ones used for NCA.
-To set them, we started from the simple SGD schedule used by~\citet{wang2019simpleshot} and only marginally modified it by increasing the number of training epochs to 120, increasing the batch size to 512 and setting weight decay and learning rate to $5e-4$ and $0.1$, respectively.
-As a sanity check, we trained both the NCA and PNs with the exact training schedule used by~\citet{wang2019simpleshot}.
+In particular: \begin{tight_it} \item We always use the normalisation strategy of SimpleShot~\cite{wang2019simpleshot}, as it is beneficial also for both \pn and \mn. \item Unless expressively specified, we always used PNs’ and MNs' 5-shot model, which in our implementation outperforms the 1-shot model (for both 1-shot and 5-shot evaluation).
+Instead, \citep{snell2017prototypical, vinyals2016matching} train and tests with the same number of shots. \item Apart from the episodes hyperparameters of PNs and MNs, which we did search and optimise over to create the plots of Figure~3.2 (main paper), the only other hyperparameters of PNs and MNs are those related to the training schedule, which are the same as the NCA.
+To set them, we started from the simple SGD schedule used by SimpleShot~\cite{wang2019simpleshot} and only marginally modified it by increasing the number of training epochs to 120, increasing the batch size to 512 and setting weight decay and learning rate to $5e-4$ and $0.1$, respectively.
+To decide this setting, we run a small grid search and empirically verified that it is the best for all three methods.
+Moreover, as a sanity check we trained both the NCA and PNs with the exact training schedule used by SimpleShot~\cite{wang2019simpleshot}.
 Results are reported in Table~\ref{tab:simple_shot_schedule}, and show that the schedule we used for this paper is considerably better for both PNs and NCA.
-In general, we observed that the modifications were beneficial for both NCA and PNs, and improvements in performance in NCA and PNs were highly correlated.
-This is to be expected given the high similarity between the two methods and losses. \end{tight_it}
+In general, we observed that the modifications were beneficial for NCA, PNs and MNs, and improvements in performance in NCA, PNs and MNs were highly correlated.
+This is to be expected given the high similarity between the three methods and losses. \end{tight_it}